-Logistics Portal 1.3 Term of validity Access to the Logistics Portal is offered during the term of the Network Statement 2.
-Function Operational mat particulars at rai The infrastructul emergency reparage Environmental non Checklist).
-The capacity allow Extraordinary Tree See Appendix 6 for Statement available.
+Logistics Portal 1.3 Term of validity Access to the Logistics Portal is offered during the term of the Network Statement.
+2. Function Operational matters (such as user manuals, cont particulars at railway yards).
+The infrastructure (such as facilities and locations emergency repairs).
+Environmental matters (such as environmental prochecklist).
 The capacity allocation.
+Extraordinary Transport and infrastructure withdred See Appendix 6 for a complete overview of docume Statement available on the Logistics Portal.
+The infrastructure (such as facilities and locations of repair tracks and for emergency repairs).
+Environmental matters (such as environmental permits and the Environmental Checklist).
+The capacity allocation.
 Extraordinary Transport and infrastructure withdrawals.
-See Appendix 6 for a complete overview of documents related to the Network Statement available on the Logistics Portal.
-In addition, the titleholder has its own page on the Logistics Portal on which its agreements and invoice specifications are published.
-3. Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
+See Appendix 6 for a complete overview of documents related to the Network agreements and invoice specifications are published.
+T 3.
+Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
 Availability of service desk: during working days from 08:00 - 17:00 hrs.
-3.1.2 The Logistics Portal is a dedicated Microsoft SharePoint environment that is accessed by using a modern web browser.
-3.1.3 Planned changes N/A Information regarding 4.
-User charges 4.1 the user charge There are no additional costs associated with its use.
+3.1.2 Technical characteristics The Logistics Portal is a dedicated Microsoft SharePoint environment that is accessed by using a modern web browser.
+3.1.3 Planned changes N/A I 4.
+User charges 4.1 Information regarding the user charge There are no additional costs associated with its use.
 4.2 Information regarding the discount on the user charge N/A 5.
-User conditions 5.1 Legal requirements N/A 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems As the Logistics Portal is hosted in the Microsoft Cloud, the following are required to 6.
-Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click here for further information on the request procedure.
+User conditions 5.1 Legal requirements N/A 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems As the Logistics Portal is hosted in the Microsoft Cloud, the following are required to use this portal: A workstation with a modern web browser.
+Accepting the Microsoft B2B collaboration.
+6. Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click here for further information on the request procedure.
 If your company is already a client of ProRail, but you do not yet have an account, request one via your company administrator.
 If you have a ProRail account, you can request access to an application at IDM.
 6.2 Handling time The maximum handling time for a request for access to the Logistics Portal is two weeks.
 6.3 Information on capacity availability and temporary capacity restrictions N/A